Food for 1 Year Old Baby - Food Guide

 Breastfeeding and Solids

-Breast milk and cow’s milk taste very different to each other.
-It can be hard to persuade a happy one year old breast-feeder to drink milk from a cup.
-One way to help them adjust is to offer expressed breast milk first in a sipper cup, until they become used to the cup.
+It is also worthwhile to offer your baby toddler milk in a cup.
+It can be hard to persuade a happy one year old breast-feeder to drink milk from a cup as breast milk and cow’s milk taste very different to each other.
+In saying this, one way to help them adjust is to offer expressed breast milk first in a sipper cup, until they become used to the cup.
 Then, offer toddler milk instead.
 Some babies only learn to accept cow’s milk from a cup when they stop breastfeeding and it becomes their only option.

 Bottle Feeding and Solids